Warbo/chriswarbo-net/func.md

 }

 // Partial application: supply some of $f's arguments now and some
 // later.
-This is a quick alternative to currying, which I'll write
+This is a quick alternative to currying. function apply($f) {
-// up in another post ;)
-function apply($f) {
   $args = array_slice(func_get_args(), 1);
   return function() use ($f, $args) {